getnacelle/vuepress-plugin-github-markdown/README.md

 # vuepress-plugin-github-markdown

-> VuePress plugin for importing markdown from github
+> VuePress plugin for importing markdown from Github

 ## Setup